edterbak/NodeRed_Heishamon_control/README.md

 Once imported, you probably need to adjust the settings of the MQTT server in the function.

+This is currently the first page of the dashboard.
+From here, you can enable each function separate but you can ALSO use WAR + RTC or WAR + SS together.
+It does not matter. they add ontop of each other.
 ![](https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/Main.png?raw=true)

 ## Function 1: WAR (weather dependent temperature control)
 The target watertemperature is influenced by the outside temperature.
 When it gets colder, the temperature of the water should increase.
 I have built a GUI including a graph to create a temperature profile.